-- HINT : This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. - Clean around the differential cover plate seal to prevent dirt from entering the differential. - Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts. - ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. - If no drain plug exists then the oil can be drained by loosening the cover bolts and gently prying the cover away at the bottom until oil runs out. - HINT : If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.
+- HINT : This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. - Clean any loose dirt from around the differential cover flange area, the filler plug area, and the drain plug (if any) to avoid contaminating the differential cavity with abrasive particles. - Position a fluid drain reservoir under the differential. - ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. - If no drain plug exists then the oil can be drained by loosening the cover bolts and gently prying the cover away at the bottom until oil runs out. - HINT : If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.